gabochi/rampcode/README.md

 - Open rampcode-xxx.pd in Pure Data
 - Open tuto.gede with your editor
-- That's it, follow the tutorial and it should work :)
+- That's it, check the demo and other documentations